 A new study has found the effects of some vaping products, including CBD, could be a cause for concern.

-Researchers at NYU College of Dentistry found vaping linked to oral infections and changes to the mouth’s microbiome – a collection of naturally occuring bacteria that help keep the mouth healthy.
+Researchers at NYU College of Dentistry found vaping linked to oral infections and changes to the mouth’s microbiome – a collection of naturally occurring bacteria that help keep the mouth healthy.

 The team examined the oral microbiome of 119 subjects; some smoked cigarettes, some regularly used e-cigarettes, and some had never smoked.